Kansas City Bike Accident Attorney

 You’ve Been Injured in an Accident: Next Steps

 Bike accident injuries are often extensive enough to require long-term rehabilitation and care.
 These bills can run into thousands of dollars quickly.
-If you’ve been injured in a bike accident, call the bike accident attorneys at Fowler Pickert Eisenmenger, LLC.
+If you’ve been injured in a bike accident, call the bike accident attorneys at Fowler Pickert Eisenmenger Norfleet.
 Schedule a free case evaluation, and he’ll review the specifics of your case and help you decide on the best course of action.
 Don’t spend one more minute worrying about your bills – get in touch with our office today.

 What About My Medical Expenses?

 One of the things bicyclists worry about the most when they’re in an accident is how to pay for their medical expenses.
 Bike accident injuries, particularly when they involve cars, are often extensive.
 You may require weeks, even months, of hospital care and rehabilitation.
 Fortunately for accident victims, Missouri is a “fault” state when it comes to accidents, meaning you can file a claim with your own insurer, the at-fault driver’s insurer, or even a third party to pay your medical bills.
 Unlike no-fault states, there aren’t strict rules about who and when you can sue, though statute of limitation rules apply.